 So what is Truth?
 There are several fundamental answers, but Aristotle states, “To say of what is that it is not, or of what is not that it is, is false,” Aristotle continues, “while to say of what is that it is, and of what is not that it is not, is true.
 This is a heady way of stating that the truth most closely resembles reality as it is known.
 These statements define the correspondence theory of truth.
 If proposition P is true, then fact relates to P. The correspondence theory requires that it is a fact and that the proposition corresponds to reality.

 Coherence has other problems.
 As Burgess and Burgess ask, “May not a paranoid’s delusions of persecution be frighteningly coherent?
 Coherence does not mean that the propositions that cohere represent a valid view of reality.
-So coherence theory ultimately refers back to correspondence theory in that the proposals cohered to must truthfully represent reality.
+So coherence theory ultimately refers to correspondence theory in that the proposals cohered to must truthfully represent reality.

 The pragmatic theory also states that the truth must be practical or possess value.
 It “means this function of a leading that is worthwhile.”
 The pragmatic approach also faces a problem in that false beliefs can also be practical.
 As Friedrich Nietzsche points out, false beliefs—beliefs that lack verisimilitude— might be valuable and essential to one’s wellbeing.

-Now we are back to what is truth?
-All of the theories presented here require that there be an objective standard.
+Now we are back to what is the truth?
+All the theories presented here require that there be an objective standard.
 Some suggest that reality is not external to the mind.
 For example, Philip Kenneson’s: Truth cannot be out there—can not exist independently of the human mind—because sentences cannot so exist or be out there.
 The world and God are out there, but descriptions of the world and God are not.
 Only descriptions of the world and God can be true or false.
-However, it is a non-sequitur in that truth depends on human minds.
+However, it is a non sequitur in that truth depends on human minds.

 Truth depends on the mind of God.
 Fundamental abstracts such as mathematics, logic, and moral codes exist universally, independent of individual thought and language.
 While Kenneson’s claim of taking up a view from nowhere, he means that a worldview is not limited.
 He then concludes that there is no objective truth.
 These unsubstantiated assumptions would require him to challenge God’s omniscience.